1. Buy a book and create a unique cover

 Why do I have this urge to travel?
 Why can’t I stand still and have to move on permanently?

-As your travel journal deals with everything that inspires you about traveling, collect quotes, stories and personal thoughts that remind you of wanderlust.
+As your travel journal deals with everything that inspires you while traveling, collect quotes, stories and personal thoughts that remind you of wanderlust.

 25. Write on the road about the road